Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

 Klaw allows users to control the creation of resources in their Kafka environment through the concept of promotion.

-- This adds an extra layer of security avoiding risk of manually duplicating entries across environments.
+- This adds an extra layer of security, avoiding the risk of manually duplicating entries across environments.
 - The requests are properly reviewed and verified by another pair of eyes, maintaining sanity of the application.
 - Information is audited.
 Who is raising the request, when it has been created, and who approved and when.
 Helps in identifying problems during unexpected behaviour of system.
 - By maintaining a history of applied changes, easy track back on the evolution of a configuration.